Argyris36/Argyris_Stringaris_CV/Argyris_Stringaris_CV.md

 Tasks that is Moderated by Depression, Psyarxiv preprint

-2.Tetereva A, Li J, Deng J, **Stringaris A**, Pat N Integrating Task-Based Functional MRI Across Tasks Markedly Boosts Prediction and Reliability of Brain-Cognition Relationship.
-BioRxiv preprint

 **Journal Publications (as listed in PubMed)**

-Pat N, Want Y, Stringaris A (2022) A Longitudinally stable, brain-based predictive models explain the relationships of childhood intelligence with socio-demographic, psychological and genetic factors Human Brain Mapping (in press)
+Pat N, Want Y, **Stringaris A** (2022) A Longitudinally stable, brain-based predictive models explain the relationships of childhood intelligence with socio-demographic, psychological and genetic factors Human Brain Mapping (in press)

+Tetereva A, Li J, Deng J, **Stringaris A**, Pat N (2022) Integrating Task-Based Functional MRI Across Tasks Markedly Boosts Prediction and Reliability of Brain-Cognition Relationship.
+NeuroImage (in press)

 Rimfeld K, Malanchini M, Arathimos R, ...Stringaris A, von Stumm S, Lewis CM, Plomin R (2022) The consequences of a year of the COVID-19 pandemic for the mental health of young adult twins in England and Wales.
 BJPsych Open (in press)